squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

   When a concurrency '''channel-ID''' is received it must be sent back to Squid unchanged as the first entry on the line.

  status::
-   The HTTP 301, 302 or 307 status code followed by a colon (''':''').
+   The HTTP 301, 302 or 307 status code.
 Please see section 10.3 of RFC RFC:2616 for an explanation of the HTTP redirect codes and which request methods they may be sent on.

  URL::
   The URL to be used instead of the one sent by the client.
 This must be an absolute URL. ie starting with http:// or ftp:// etc.

  {i} If no action is required leave status:URL area blank.

+ {i} The '''status''' and '''URL''' are separated by a colon (''':''') as shown above instead of whitespace.

 ==== URL Re-Writing (Mangling) ====